shodelta/Megapede/README.md

  And I suceeded to assemble the Mechamo kit finally.
 After assembled Mechamo, I tryed to show it to my father.
 I expected that he will praise me, but I memory he said like this,

 *"You think you made Mechamo, but it's just succeeded to assemble it.
-Really amazing is, the person who created and shared the creations to world.
+Really amazing is, the person who created it and shared their creations to world.
 Important point is what will you learn and make from the Mechamo. "*

 ###Making Micropede